 Many of the best known classical composers enjoyed very different financial fortunes during their careers.
-Based on the incomes of eleven great composers, this infographic enables you to find out how you compare with the likes of Mozart, bach and Beethoven.
-Of course, it’s important to bear in mind that such figures are never entirely accurate, since many currencies used have long since ceased to exist and the cost of living has changed.
+Based on the incomes of eleven great composers, this infographic enables you to find out how you compare with the likes of Mozart, Bach, and Beethoven.
+Of course, it’s important to bear in mind that such figures are never entirely accurate since many currencies used have long since ceased to exist and the cost of living has changed.

 J.S.
 Bach, £28,000

 Bach was employed in Leipzig as the Thomaskantor from 1723 until his death in 1750.
 For his post, which required him to compose an oratorio each week for the Sunday church service, he was paid 700 thalers.
-He salary increased with the number of funerals, as he is famously quoted as having written.
+His salary increased with the number of funerals, as he is famously quoted as having written.

 Ludwig van Beethoven, nearly £100,000

 After moving to Vienna in the 1790s, Beethoven agreed to remain there for the rest of his life in 1809 in exchange for the paying of an annual sum of 4,000 florins.
 The agreement was made with Archduke Rudolph, Prince Lobkowitz and Prince Kinsky.
 As a result, Beethoven had to reject the prospect of becoming kapellmeister in Kassel, an offer he had been made by Napoleon’s brother Jerome.

 Wagner had money problems throughout his life, in part due to his lavish lifestyle.
 He fled creditors in Dresden in 1849 after building up debts of 20,000 thalers.
 In the same year, he received wages of 1,500 thalers.

 Haydn was employed by the noble Esterhäzy family from 1761 until 1790 when he went on his famous tour to London.
 A contract from 1761 shows that he was paid 400 florins annually in quarterly installments.
 When he left the service of the Esterhazy in 1790, he received a pension of 1,400 florins.